Hometutorials

 • Ubuntu-Bionic-Beaver

-Jitsi Meet is an open-source video conferencing solution, providing virtual meeting rooms for remote team meetings.
-The sofware provides high video and audio quality and supports fully encrypted connections using TLS/SSL and Let’s Encrypt certificates.
+Jitsi Meet serves as an open-source video conferencing solution, designed to facilitate virtual meetings for remote teams.
+The software emphasizes quality in both video and audio performance and ensures security through fully encrypted connections, employing TLS/SSL protocols and Let’s Encrypt certificates.

-• You have a domain or subdomain pointed to your Instance
+• A domain or subdomain pointed to your Instance

 This tutorial describes the installation of Jitsi Meet on Ubuntu Bionic Beaver.
 If you prefer the installation of Jitsi Meet on Debian Buster, follow this link.